Belton, Leicestershire: Population and housing

 The earliest record of population in Belton was in 1801, when there was a total of 586 residents in the area.
 This increased steadily for 50 years to 751.
 However, a gap in the dataset from 1851 to 1881 shows there was a significant drop between here to 645.
 From 1881 there was a steady decline until 1911, where after that there has been a steady increase to a current population of 734.
 This could be down to the boundary changes that happened between 1931 and 1934 which changed the acreage and population of Belton.

 The 2011 census recorded that 49% of the village was male and 51% female which suggests the gender distribution is rather well balanced.

-The 2011 census also noted that of the 734 residents, 712 classed themselves as White; English/Welsh/Scottish/Northern Irish/British (Persons)1.
-This gives the impression of a very monocultured society.
-More information showed that the Parish was predominantly Christian, with 69% stating that.
-Which isn't surprising as Christianity is the most practice religion in the country.
+The 2011 census also noted that of the 734 residents, 712 classed themselves as White; English/Welsh/Scottish/Northern Irish/British (Persons).
+More information showed that the Parish was predominantly Christian, with 69% stating that as their religion.
 A further 20% stated no religion and 9% didn't state theirs.

 This information isn't unsurprising as due to the low population and the Parish is based around a church, with a Church of England school also at the heart.
 The likelihood is that Christianity would be the most popular religion.

 Housing in Belton has fluctuated through the 20th century dropping to 126 houses in 1921 and rising to 184 houses in 1961.
 Since then there has been a steady increase up to the current number of 315 houses recorded from the last census.
 The current make up of households are primarily built up of Married/Same sex partnerships without children, followed closely by Married/Same sex partnerships with children.